Software composition analysis (SCA): what is it and does your company need it?

 The leading SCA tools harness automation across several processes, particularly approval processes.
 This saves time and energy by eliminating many of the manual processes that developers had turned to in order to safely use open source components.

 An increased emphasis on security has led to the widespread adoption of SCA tools.
 Between 2017 and 2020, the market for these tools has been expected to grow by 20.9 percent.
 This shows that SCA tools are rapidly being adopted across all company sizes, in every vertical.
-The leading SCA solutions augment security and risk management when using open source code.
-A good tool includes:
+The leading software composition analysis solutions augment security and risk management when using open source code.
+A good software composition analysis tool should include:

-- Process automation: SCA tools are valuable because they provide automation for several critical processes, including approval and auditing functions.
+- Process automation: software composition analysis tools are valuable because they provide automation for several critical processes, including approval and auditing functions.
 Developers can find out in real-time whether they can – or should – use a component.

 - Vulnerability alerts: Leading tools continuously monitor repositories for newly discovered security or vulnerability issues.